mockagne/mockagne/doc/user_guide/user_guide.md

 t = mockagne.getMock()
 ```

 Alternatively you can give your mock a speaking name, which comes in very handy should you need to debug test with mocks.
-Remember that Lua does not keep type information, so if you mock for example a the products of an object factory you will have a hard time telling which mock got instanciated &mdash; unless of course you assigned a clear name which shows up in your debugger.
+Remember that Lua does not keep type information, so if you mock for example the products of an object factory you will have a hard time telling which mock got instantiated &mdash; unless of course you assigned a clear name which shows up in your debugger.

 ```lua
 t = mockagne.getMock("My mocks speaking name")